 Leaving a Legacy

-Lucas Richman has served as Music Director for the Knoxville Symphony Orchestra since 2003.
-His command of the core repertoire, coupled with his finesse in presenting new and contemporary works, continue to illustrate Maestro Richman as a source of musical expertise and artistic excellence.
+Lucas Richman served as Music Director for the Knoxville Symphony Orchestra from 2003 - 2015.
+His command of the core repertoire, coupled with his finesse in presenting new and contemporary works, illustrated Maestro Richman as a source of musical expertise and artistic excellence.
 His work has left a permanent mark on the KSO and the Knoxville community, where he has been deeply involved with the Joy of Music School, the Arts & Culture Alliance, the Volunteer Ministry Center and the Knoxville Jewish Day School.

 During his tenure in Knoxville, Maestro Richman received a GRAMMY Award (2011) in the category of Best Classical Crossover Album for having conducted the Royal Philharmonic Orchestra on Christopher Tin’s classical/world fusion album, Calling All Dawns.
 Since 2010 he has also served as Music Director and Conductor for the Bangor Symphony Orchestra and has guest-conducted concerts in Canada, Iceland, Norway and China.
 Recent recordings he has led from the podium include Symphony of Hope: The Haiti Project, Noel Paul Stookey’s solo release “One & Many,” and Marvin Hamlisch’s final score, written for the HBO movie, Behind the Candelabra.
 Additionally an accomplished composer, Maestro Richman has had his music performed by over two hundred orchestras in the last fifteen years.